Loading...

 Congrats!
 You have now Leveraged Browser Caching!

-Leverage Browser Caching - WordPress Plugin Method
+Method 2: Leverage Browser Caching using a WordPress Plugin

 Now that we have covered how to leverage browser caching manually, let's discuss a WordPress plugin you can install to perform the same task.